dg/ftp-deployment/readme.md

 FTP deployment is a tool for automated deployment to an FTP server.

-There is nothing worse than uploading web applications to FTP server manually, using such tool as Total Commander.
-(Although, even worse is editing files directly on the server and then trying keep some kind of synchronization ;-)
+There is nothing worse than uploading web applications to FTP server manually, using tools like Total Commander.
+(Although, editing files directly on the server and then trying to keep some kind of synchronization is even worse ;-)

-Once the process is automated, it costs you fraction of time and minimizes risk of error (didn't I forget to upload some files?).
-Today exists sophisticated deploying techniques, but many people are still using FTP.
+Once the process is automated, it costs you a fraction of time and minimizes the risk of error (didn't I forget to upload some files?).
+There are lots of sophisticated deploying techniques available today, but many people are still using FTP.
 This tool is designed for them.

-FTP Deployment is a script written in PHP (requires PHP 5.3 or never) and will automate the entire process.
-Just say which local folder where upload to.
-This information is stored in a text file `deployment.ini`, which you can associate with script `deployment.php`, so deployment will become a one click thing.
+FTP Deployment is a script written in PHP (requires PHP 5.3 or newer) and will automate the entire process.
+Just say which local folder to upload and where.
+This information is stored in a `deployment.ini` text file, which you can associate with `deployment.php` script, so deployment will become a one click thing.

 ```
 php deployment.php deployment.ini
 ```

-And what file `deployment.ini` contains?
-Required is only item `remote`, all others are optional:
+And what does the `deployment.ini` file contain?
+Only the `remote` item is required, all the others are optional:

 ```ini
 [my site] ; There may be more than one section